mikegowen/react-starter/README.md

 ## Create GitHub repository

 You’ll want your GitHub repo URL handy when you initialize npm in the next section, or you can always add it later.

-## Initialize npm

-`npm init`

-This will create your `package.json`.
-You will be presented with a few questions to help you fill it out.
-Leave `entry point` and `scripts` as their default values.

 ## Install webpack